casstao/Performance-API/README.md

 # Comments:
 ### RSPEC-

-to run base test cases, run on console: rspec rspec cant create two class instances to thoroughly test business logic in rails 5.0+ if I had more time, I would try to donwgrade to rails 3.0 and try implementing a different version of rspec that supports multiple instance creation for API
+To run base test cases, run on console: `rspec`

+rspec cant create two class instances to thoroughly test business logic in rails 5.0+ if I had more time, I would try to donwgrade to rails 3.0 and try implementing a different version of rspec that supports multiple instance creation for API